charliedrumm/docker-hadoop/README.md

 data should be mapped and reduced in hdfs dfs -cat /data/out/symptom_analysis_count/part-r-00000

+if you go to the flask app at http://127.0.0.1:5000/get-mapreduce-output you should get the map reduce output.

 ### 6. Set Up Backend Flask Server

 Navigate to the `backend` directory: